The North American Income Trust plc

 Douglas Burtnick is Deputy Head of North American Equities on the North American Equity team responsible for the co-management of client portfolios.
 Doug joined Aberdeen in 2007 following the acquisition of Nationwide Financial Services.
 Previously, Doug worked at Brown Brothers Harriman & Barra, Inc. in portfolio and risk management roles.
 Doug graduated with a BS from Cornell University.
 He is a CFA charterholder.

-Ralph Bassett is Head of North American Equities and oversees the region’s research effort in addition to portfolio construction.
-Ralph joined Aberdeen in 2006 upon the relocation of the Equity team from London to Philadelphia.
+Ralph Bassett is Deputy Head of North American Equities and Head of U.S. Small and Mid Caps at Aberdeen Standard Investments.
+Ralph oversees the region’s research effort in addition to portfolio construction.
+Ralph joined Aberdeen Asset Management in 2006 upon the relocation of the Equity team from London to Philadelphia.
 Ralph earned a BS in Business, Finance (Hons) from Villanova University.
 He is a CFA charterholder.

 Data provided by Morningstar.